frappierer/outlook_web_jira_logger/README.md

 # Chrome Extension for Jira Integration

 This Chrome extension helps to log meetings directly from Outlook webview to JIRA with ease.
-Users can manage their meetings and log time spent in meetings directly to the relevant JIRA tickets.
+It shows a sidebar with all meetings of the current view.
+In the sidebar you can then edit the meetings and log them in bulk to jira.

+For the Extension to work the Url pattern must follow "https://*/calendar/view/*".

 ## Features

 - Extract and log meeting details automatically
+- Will work in single day view and multi day views
 - Integration with JIRA API to log hours
 - Easy to use UI integrated directly into your browser
 - Group meetings by date
-- Easily manage meeting durations and associated JIRA tickets
+- It will save the last 10 tickets you log work to.

 ## Installation